 Graham Stringer attended and supported the climate denial event “Climate Fools Day” – the anniversary of the day MPs passed the UK’s 2008 Climate Change Act – hosted by the DUP’s Sammy Wilson in the Houses of Parliament.
 One of the event invites read: “The danger is not Climate Change but Climate Change Policy – for which there is no evidence in justification.”

-Stringer, in his role on the Science and Technology Committee, was part of the investigation into the hacked emailed of the University of East Anglia’s Climatic Research Unit (also known as “climategate”).
+Stringer, in his role on the Science and Technology Committee, was part of the investigation into the hacked emails of the University of East Anglia’s Climatic Research Unit (also known as “climategate”).
 Highly sceptical of the climate scientists, Stringer pushed for a more critical final government report on the incident.

 - Labour Party — MP for Blackley and Broughton.